 “Because they didn’t do it for me.
 Now a boy like you, that’ll turn my head around.”

 The Tall One curiously smiled.
 He had encountered numerous advances from both sexes in his life, typically ones within his age group.
 The occasional butt grab from lecherous and plump retirees letting loose with frozen margaritas at vacation bars notwithstanding, he had never been set upon and vaguely flirted with by an elderly man.
 The Tall One considered himself something of an experimental libertine; as he did not shy away from experiences of the body if it meant that the experience could be built upon in the same way a scientist may conduct multiple experiments to achieve a deeper understanding of a thing or an event.
 The Tall One briefly considered the Old Man in bed.
-The Old Man would most likely need help removing his clothes; help into the bed or couch or whatever structure they’d use to support themselves; a Viagra (this was the glaring obviousness and he wondered if the warning at the end of commercials about making sure one’s heart is healthy enough for sexual activity was intended for the Old Man); his frailty would slow the process down and he undoubtedly would be the bottom if they committed to penetration and his ability to do so would be greatly hindered by age; let alone any incontinence issues which surely plague him and the end result would lead to a horrifyingly embarrassing situation for both, more so the old man, and they would spend the rest of the experience talking about the past, which is, as the Tall One thought through the potential experience, all anyone the Old Man’s age may be good for.
+His mental discussion followed as; “This old man he plays one, he plays knick-knack on my bum?
+Christ, no. He would most likely need help removing his clothes; he would need help into the bed or couch or whatever structure we’d use to support ourselves, a wheelchair?
+He absolutely needs a Viagra.
+I wonder if the warning at the end of the commercials about making sure one’s heart is healthy enough for sexual activity is intended for this old guy?
+His frailty!
+Good god that would slow the process down.
+At this point, he undoubtedly is a bottom.
+If we even committed to penetration.
+He certainly is incontinent.
+The end result would be horrifying.
+Horrifyingly embarrassing.
+For both of us, more so for him.
+I’d have to spend time cleaning something up.
+And then we would spend the rest of the time talking about the past, which is, let’s be honest, all anyone the old man’s age may be good for.”

-“I am not interested chicken queen.”
-The Tall One said to him as he handed the tequila shots to his co-workers.
+“I am not interested chicken hawk.”
+The Tall One said to the Old Man as he handed the tequila shots to his co-workers.